kraihn/ng2-starter/README.md

 - Create a proper theming solution for the components.
 - Nest some related and nested components into a single file.

+## App API
+- Create Auth abstration
+  - support custom oAuth from a local source (.net WEBAPI)
+  - support auth from auth0.
+  - support auth from firebase.
+- Document the use of effects for caching and preloading data.
+- Fix auth redirects
+- Create Profile State.
+- Abstract Profile.

 ## UI
 - Add Generic input
   - Label Above and below options